 A former racing car driver, Vietnam war hero, wrongfully-accused cop, and now a delivery man gunning it from Denver to San Francisco in a monstrous 1970 Dodge Challenger r/t 440 aided by a blind disco DJ intercepting police radio frequencies and a fistful of pills?
 Yes, quite what the makers of this 70s film were thinking when they wrote this brilliantly uncompromising and trippy thriller is anyone’s guess (we assume more lines were completed in the bathroom than the treatment room) - though any sane person can't fail to notice how mesmerising the Challenger looked upon leaving entire squadrons of cop cars in its dusty wake.

 1. Mustang Fastback GT 390 – Bullitt

 Purring around San Francisco’s wiliest corners and soaring over the city’s loftiest of tarmacked-peaks, Steve McQueen’s daredevil antics behind the wheel of the Mustang Fastback GT 390 have oft been copied but never bettered.
 Just two 1968 GTs were used during production as stuntmen throttled across snaking narrow streets at speeds of 110mph, and it’s testament to these maverick drivers that only one of the full-blooded models was destroyed.
 Quite simply, it is the movie car, and rightfully tops this list.
-For the latest incarnation of the cinematic Mustang, look no further than upcoming racing blockbuster Need For Speed, where Aaron Paul will be seen driving the latest model, available worldwide from next year.
-We're counting the minutes already.
+For the latest incarnation of the cinematic Mustang, look no further than racing blockbuster Need For Speed, where Aaron Paul can currently be seen driving the latest model, available worldwide from next year - we're counting the minutes already.